Solomon Airlines: History

 A joint venture with Qantas followed, and then Solomon Airlines entered the jet age by leasing a Boeing 737 from Air Pacific.
 Solomon Airlines and Air Pacific soon also made a joint venture, but when Air Pacific announced in 1989 it was planning to substitute its Boeing 737 with a Boeing 767 to upgrade international services, Solomon Airlines was forced to lease one from another company, and so it decided on leasing a 737 owned by International Lease Finance Corporation.
 Since then, the airline has operated with leased 737s alongside its own turbo-props.

 In 1999, after ethnic violence broke out in the Solomons, the United Nations imposed sanctions which severely damaged the airline's international operations, and at one point, the airline was forced to retain only is scheduled services to Brisbane.
 Since the end of the conflict, the airline has reestablished its international network.

 In November 2006, Solomon Airlines obtained a Boeing B737-300 aircraft including pilots and cabin crew, leased by the Spanish AirClass Airways.

 For the months of January and February 2009, Solomon Airlines leased a De Havilland Canada Dash 8 seating 40, from Vincent Aviation of Wellington, New Zealand while one of its Twin Otter aircraft was undergoing heavy maintenance at Honiara.

 In August 2009, Solomon Airlines obtained an Airbus A320-200 aircraft including pilots, leased by Strategic Airlines.
 When the lease with Strategic Airlines expired Solomon Airlines acquired an Airbus A320-211 and obtained its own Air Operators Certificate.

-On 7 June 2016 Solomon Airlines suspended all operations, including international and domestic flights and ground operations, stranding passengers at Honiara.
+On 7 June 2016, Solomon Airlines suspended all operations, including international and domestic flights and ground operations, stranding passengers at Honiara.
 The airline's CEO, Ron Sum Sum, said that the grounding was caused by the government's failure to pay millions of dollars in arrears.
 The airline resumed operations two days later.

 On 12 May 2023, CEO Gus Kraus confirmed that the airline was looking to acquire a second A320-200 to expand services and cater to an expected increase in demand from the 2023 Pacific Games to be held in Honiara later in the year.

-On 22 May 2024, Solomon Airlines began launching weekly direct flights between Auckland, New Zealand and Port Villa, Vanuatu to fill the gap caused by the bankruptcy of Vanuatuan national carrier, Air Vanuatu.
+On 22 May 2024, Solomon Airlines began launching weekly direct flights between Auckland, New Zealand and Port Vila, Vanuatu to fill the gap caused by the bankruptcy of Vanuatuan national carrier, Air Vanuatu.
 New Zealand has several Vanuatuan RSE (Recognised Seasonal Employer) workers who were stranded because of Air Vanuatu's liquidation.

+On 19 January 2026, Solomon Airlines announced direct flights between Christchurch, New Zealand and Port Vila, Vanuatu set to commence in July 2026.

 Destinations

-Solomon Airlines currently operates regular return services from Honiara to Brisbane-Australia, Nadi-Fiji (own aircraft and codeshare), Port Vila, Vanuatu (own aircraft and codeshare), Port Moresby, Papua New Guinea (codeshare only), and Tarawa, Kiribati.
+Solomon Airlines currently operates regular return services from Honiara to Brisbane, Nadi, Port Vila, Port Moresby (codeshare only), and Tarawa, Kiribati.

 Solomon Airlines also operates an extensive domestic network around Solomon Islands.